International Master of Science in Fire Safety Engineering (IMFSE)

 Over the course of two years, students spend their first and third semesters at Ghent’s Department of Flow, Heat and Combustion Mechanics or Edinburgh’s Center for Fire Safety Engineering, and their second at Lund’s Division of Fire Safety Engineering.
 In their fourth and final semester, students choose to perform their M.S. thesis research at either one of these three full partner universities or at one of the program’s associated partners: the University of Queensland in Australia, ETH Zurich in Switzerland, and now UMD.
 The IMFSE is financially supported by the Erasmus+ program of the European Union.

-The UMD Department of Fire Protection Engineering (FPE) is a member of a new global consortium, the International Fire Safety Consortium (IFSC), that brings together leading higher-education institutions and research programs in fire safety engineering around the world.
+The UMD Department of Fire Protection Engineering (FPE) is a member of a global consortium, called the International Fire Safety Consortium (IFSC), that brings together leading higher-education institutions and research programs in fire safety engineering around the world.
+The IFSC was created with the understanding that fire problems are becoming more challenging and evolving even faster than the pace at which new knowledge, new technical expertise and new tools relevant to fire problems are being produced.
+The IFSC is an attempt to coordinate efforts between leading institutions in fire safety education and research aimed at providing a response to those challenges at the global scale.

-The Consortium seeks to generate a critical and global mass of knowledge and expertise around the following driving themes:
+The Consortium seeks to generate a critical and global mass of knowledge and expertise around these driving themes.

 For more information, please contact Arnaud Trouvé (atrouve@umd.edu).